scds/text-analysis-2/tools.md

 If you find that CoreNLP does a better job of labeling entities for your purposes, you can use the command line version of CoreNLP (below) to process more language data at once.

-## Tools run from the command line interface (CLI)
+### Command line interface (CLI) option

-### Mallet

-### CoreNLP

-CoreNLP can work with larger documents or batches of documents when run from the command line.
+Running CoreNLP From the command line allows you to work with larger documents or batches of documents.
 You can read more about [how to use CoreNLP from the command line](https://stanfordnlp.github.io/CoreNLP/cmdline.html) in the CoreNLP documentation.

-Again, for simplicity's sake, move a copy of the document you will be processing to the "stanford-corenlp-4.4.0" folder.
-You may need to allocate more memory to CoreNLP to run a document or corpus the size of "wollstonecraft.txt" (~90 pages) by adding `-Xmx4g` or `-Xmx6g` before `-cp` in the command to run CoreNLP.
-[The output](assets/wollstonecraft-processed.txt) is extensive but requires further processing.
+As with our SpaCy script, if you would prefer to avoid specifying a file path, move a copy of the document you will be processing to the "stanford-corenlp-4.4.0" folder.
+You may need to allocate more memory to CoreNLP to run a document or corpus the size of "wollstonecraft.txt" (~90 pages) by adding `-Xmx4g` or `-Xmx6g` before `-cp` in the command to run CoreNLP - if you happen to have 4GB or 6GB of processing resources to draw from.

-## Named Entity Recognition with R
+There are numerous [output options](https://stanfordnlp.github.io/CoreNLP/cmdline.html#output) available with CoreNLP; as an example, a text document using the [sample data from the workshop's lesson](assets/wollstonecraft-processed.txt).
+You may wish to experiment with [BRAT](https://github.com/nlplab/brat), the visualizer that the CoreNLP hosted demo uses.

+## OpenNLP

+## Natural Language Toolkit (NLTK) - Python

+NLTK has a classifier component trained to recognize named entities.
+You can [read more about it](https://www.nltk.org/book/ch07.html#tab-ne-types) in the NLTK documentation.
+The function, `nltk.ne_chunk()`, outputs text with annotations.

 <br />
 Next --> [Behind the Interface: Training Data Bias](behind.html)